padmajapreksha04/EDA_agent_DiveIn_Ai/Readme.md

-# 🔬 AI Research Assistant
+# 🔬 Automated EDA and Data Cleaning Agent

 An intelligent research assistant powered by Google Gemini AI with real-time web search capabilities.